 All masters or Ph.D. graduate students in all departments at the University of Wisconsin-Madison are eligible.
 There are no citizenship restrictions.
 Students must be continuing in a degree program at UW-Madison upon return from their field research.
 The grant is intended for pre-dissertation field research.

 Awards will fund brief periods (between 2 weeks and 4 months) of field research in Latin America, the Caribbean, and the Iberian Peninsula.
 Awards are intended mainly for summer, but the timing for field research may be adjusted if a convincing case can be made.
 Nationals of Latin American countries wishing to utilize funds for research within their own countries are eligible if they can provide evidence (such as a letter from their advisor) that the project is essential to fulfilling degree requirements.

 1. International travel.

 3. Food, lodging and expendable supplies and fees or expenses for services.

-Grants must be used for the original project only.
-Any changes must be approved in advance and in writing by the Grant Committee.
-Grants are limited to international and local travel (75%) and field related expenses (25%).
-If funds permit, a small stipend will be added to cover some living expenses.
-When preparing your budget, make an estimate of fare increases likely to occur between now and your date of departure.
-The Grant Committee will make travel awards based on your airfare estimate.
+Grants must be used for the original project only When preparing your budget, make an estimate of fare increases likely to occur between now and your date of departure.
 Candidates are urged to seek complementary funding from other resources and include information about such sources on applications.
 If you receive complementary funding from another source, the Committee may take this into consideration and adjust your award accordingly.
 Nevertheless, it is still to your advantage to seek additional funds.